 47 Pages Posted: 16 Oct 2007 Last revised: 17 Apr 2014

-Real-time pricing (RTP) of electricity would improve the efficiency of consumption and investment and would lessen the potential harm from market power.
-Conventional wisdom has claimed that RTP has an additional environmental benefit.
-We argue that RTP will reduce variance of electricity load and estimate the short-run impacts of a reduction in variance on emissions of SO2, NOx, and CO2.
-According to our estimates, a reduction in load variance, either within- or across-day, would decrease emissions in regions where peak demand is met with oil-fired capacity rather than hydroelectric capacity.
-These regions include the Mid-Atlantic and Illinois areas.
-However, reducing variance would increase emissions in regions with more hydroelectric capacity, such as the Eastern Mid-West, the Southeast, the Great Plains, and the West.
+Real-time pricing (RTP) of electricity would improve allocative efficiency and limit wholesalers' market power.
+Conventional wisdom claims that RTP provides additional environmental benefits.
+This paper argues that RTP will reduce the variance, both within- and across-days, in the quantity of electricity demanded.
+We estimate the short-run impacts of this reduction on SO2, NOx, and CO2 emissions.
+Reducing variance decreases emissions in regions where peak demand is met more by oil-fired capacity than by hydropower, such as the Mid-Atlantic.
+However, reducing variance increases emissions in more US regions, namely those with more hydropower like the West.
 The effects are relatively small.

 Suggested Citation: Suggested Citation

 By Fan Zhang